benwille/candyland-cards/readme.md

 - 1.0
   - Initial Release
+- 2.0
+  - Added shuffle button at the end of the deck to reshuffle deck
+  - Added end game button to restart a game if you finish halfway through the deck

 ## Coming Soon

 ### In Progress

-- Shuffle Button
-  - Adding shuffle button after all cards in deck have been used.
-This will reshuffle the deck.

 ### Requests